uatec/hidef.github.io/_posts/2016-12-25-the-caching-antipattern.md

 When you know for a fact that your dependencies are so slow they are unusable so you don't even try at run time.
 Pre-populating a cache as your application starts up rather than querying your dependent service is just admitting that your dependency is not fit for purpose.
 If it's a 3rd party service then maybe there is nothing you can do about that, but all too often this technique is used to avoid having to make your services actually fit for purpose.

-The problem with caching like this is that it extends application startup times, making scaling and failure recovery or even non-viable.
+The problem with caching like this is that it extends application startup times, making scaling and failure recovery hard or even non-viable.

 And even if you are okay with having a service that is slow to start or restart (which you shouldn't be) it results in a cache which bares no relation to the nature of the data or your service's usage patterns.
 A simple cache expiry policy would be meaningless here, as this pattern explicitly exists to avoid ever hitting your dependencies again.